 Other ways to cut the cost

-Finally, making your vehicle as secure as possible makes sense.
-Find out what manufacturers your insurance company approves and then consider buying tracking devices, wheel locks or immobilisers.
+Finally, making your car as secure as possible makes sense.
+Find out the manufacturers your insurance company approves and then consider buying tracking devices, wheel locks or immobilisers.
 Anything, in fact, that might deter potential thieves.